jshivanshuu/False-Front/README.md

 # False-Front
-A unique login page that monitors the action of suspicious login attempts and help track the behavior of attacker/bot
+A unique login page that monitors the action of suspicious login attempts and help track the behavior of attacker/bot.
+Login page takes input of username and password.